Karaman: History

 It belonged to the Roman and later Byzantine Empires until it was captured by the Seljuks in the early 12th century.
 Karaman was occupied by Frederick Barbarossa in 1190 and by the Armenian Kingdom of Cilicia between 1211 and 1216.
 In 1256, the town was taken by Karaman Bey and was renamed Karaman in his honour.
 From 1275, Karaman was the capital of the Karamanid beylik.

 In 1468 the Karamanids were conquered by the Ottomans and in 1483 the capital of the province was moved to Konya.
 Karaman has retained ruins of a Karamanid castle and some walls, two mosques and a Koran school (madrasah) from that age.
 A mihrab from a mosque from Karaman can now be found in the Çinili Pavilion near the Archeology Museum in Istanbul.

-The Karamans were Cappadocian Turkomans who fought the Ottomans on the side of the Comnenes, became Christian and migrated westwards.
+The Karamanslis were Cappadocian Turkomans who fought the Ottomans.
+Later they integrated into the empire.

 There was a Roman Catholic titular see for the city.

 The poet Yunus Emre (c.
 1238–1320) resided in Karaman during his later years and is believed to lie buried beside the Yunus Emre Mosque.
 A small adjacent park is adorned with quotations from his verse, many of them graffiti-splattered.
 In 1222, the Sufi preacher Bahaeddin Veled arrived in town with his family, and the Karamanoğlu emir built a madrasah to accommodate them.
 Veled's son was the famous Rumi, who married his wife, Gevher Hatun, while his family was living in Karaman.
 It was here, too, that Rumi's mother died in 1224.
 She was buried, along with other family members, in the Aktekke Mosque (also known as the Mader-i Mevlana Cami), which Alaeddin Ali Bey had built to replace the original madrasah in 1370.

 When Thomas Jefferson fought Libya's Barbary pirates, he replaced one member of the al-Qaramanli dynasty with another as Pasha.